thoelkef/visualstudio-docs.de-de/docs/vs-2015/data-tools/walkthrough-creating-an-n-tier-data-application.md

 #### <a name="to-increase-the-maxreceivedmessagesize-value"></a>So erhöhen Sie den maxReceivedMessageSize-Wert

-1. Doppelklicken Sie in **Projektmappen-Explorer**auf die Datei app. config im Projekt PresentationTier.
+1. In **Solution Explorer**, double-click the app.config file in the PresentationTier project.

 2. Suchen Sie das **maxReceivedMessage**-Größenattribut, und ändern Sie den Wert in `6553600`.